jake-mason/probability-keyboard/README.md

 This app displays a keyboard "heatmap" which shows the likeliest characters to follow a given string entry.

 Running **procEntryMap**() from the *simplified_script* module allows you to enter a word, letter by letter, and see how the most likely next letter changes as more letters are added to the string.
-A keyboard heatmap pops up onscreen after each letter is added, showing how likely a letter is to follow a string entry.
+A keyboard heatmap with these probabilities pops up onscreen after each letter is added.

 **Dependencies**:
 * Python Imaging Library (PIL): **Image**, **ImageDraw**, **ImageFont**